Your Old Droog

-Dmitry Kutsenko, better known as Your Old Droog, is a Ukrainian-born American rapper and producer from Brooklyn, New York.
+Dmitry Kutsenko, known by his stage name Your Old Droog, is a Ukrainian-born American rapper and producer from Brooklyn, New York.
 He first gained public attention in June 2014 when online rumors were circulated that his self-published debut EP was actually recorded by veteran New York rapper Nas under an alter ego, before revealing himself in August of that year as a 25-year-old Ukrainian American.
 His self-titled debut album was released digitally on November 25, 2014.
-The name "Droog" comes from the Ukrainian word 'друг' meaning "friend".
+The name "Droog" comes from the Ukrainian and Russian word 'друг' meaning "friend".

 Biography

 Droog's family emigrated to the United States from Ukraine when he was four years old.
 His family was Jewish, and his first language was Russian.
 As a young rap enthusiast growing up in Brooklyn, Droog first developed his craft in lunchroom battles in school.